AEaker/InventoryShipmentAnalysis/README.md

 To Do List:

-///add seperate output for imminent issues regarding inventory
+///add separate output for imminent issues regarding inventory

 ~~make executable~~